gurudattch/CVEs/README.md

-# List of All the CVEs that i found in my Cyber Security Journey (Exploit and Enjoy) (:
+# List of All the CVEs that i got in my Cyber Security Journey (Exploit and Enjoy) (:
 <img src="https://www.svgrepo.com/show/529420/bug.svg" alt="bug" width="40" height="40">

 ---